 Real estate construction: Real estate construction loans include loans made for the purpose of acquisition, development, or construction of real property, both commercial and consumer.
-Our real estate construction portfolio totaled \$114.3 million at December 31, 2016, an increase of \$60.4 million, or 112.0%, compared to December 31, 2015.
-The increase in real estate construction loans is primarily related to \$32.5 million in real estate construction loans acquired through Community First and increased originations.
+Our real estate construction portfolio totaled \$186.2 million at December 31, 2017, an increase of \$71.9 million, or 62.9%, compared to December 31, 2016.
+The increase in real estate construction loans is primarily related to \$3.9 million in real estate construction loans acquired through Eastman, \$52.3 million in real estate construction loans acquired through Cache and increased originations.

 Residential real estate: Residential real estate loans include loans secured by primary or secondary personal residences.
-Our residential real estate portfolio totaled \$338.4 million at December 31, 2016, an increase of \$88.2 million, or 35.2%, compared to December 31, 2015.
-During 2016, we purchased two pools of mortgage loans that represent \$38.4 million of the increase that was partially offset by net payment activity in the existing residential real estate loans.
-During 2015, we purchased three pools of mortgage loans totaling \$60.3 million.
+Our residential real estate portfolio totaled \$376.7 million at December 31, 2017, an increase of \$38.3 million, or 11.3%, compared to December 31, 2016.
+The acquisitions of Prairie, Eastman and Cache added \$137 thousand, \$37.3 million and \$2.0 million in residential real estate loans as of December 31, 2017.
+Also during 2017, we purchased one \$14.8 million pool of mortgage loans.
+These increases were offset by payment activity in the existing residential real estate loans.
+During 2016, we purchased two pools of mortgage loans totaling \$38.4 million.
 These pools of mortgages were purchased to expand our loan portfolio and provide additional loan income.
-Additionally, the acquisition of Community First added \$76.8 million in residential real estate loans as of December 31, 2016.

 Agricultural real estate, Agricultural, Consumer and other: Agricultural real estate loans are loans related to farmland.
 Agricultural loans are primarily operating lines subject to annual farming revenues including productivity/yield of the agricultural commodities produced.
 Consumer loans are generally secured by consumer assets, but may be unsecured.
-These three loan pools represent 7.5% of our overall loan portfolio.
+These three loan pools represent 11.0% of our overall loan portfolio.

-The contractual maturity ranges of loans in our loan portfolio and the amount of such loans with predetermined interest rates and floating rates in each maturity range as of December 31, 2016 and December 31, 2015 are summarized in the following tables:
+The contractual maturity ranges of loans in our loan portfolio and the amount of such loans with predetermined interest rates and floating rates in each maturity range as of December 31, 2017 and December 31, 2016 are summarized in the following tables.